 As a provider of life-sustaining healthcare services for dialysis patients, we are continuing our activities in both Russia and Ukraine to the best of our ability in spite of the current war in the region and notwithstanding extensive economic sanctions imposed on Russia by numerous governments in response to the war.
 In addition to risks related to the further development of our activities in the two countries, considerable uncertainties arise within this highly dynamic situation, in particular from a possible deterioration of the global macroeconomic outlook.
 While the direct and indirect impacts related to the Ukraine War are difficult to predict at the present time, a macroeconomic inflationary environment, including increasing energy prices, could lead to, amongst other consequences, higher costs for energy, supplies and transportation.
 A potential disruption of energy supplies from Russia may increase these impacts and could have additional adverse effects on our business.
 Furthermore, we could be impacted by pressure on or increases in interest rates, particularly if accompanied by more difficult access to capital in the financial markets and currency devaluations as a result of the geopolitical situation.
 Overall, the aforementioned factors could have a negative impact on our net assets, financial position and results of operations.
-While we still consider the risk "Procurement" to be a medium level risk, we believe that the Ukraine War has increased both the likelihood and potential impact of the risks and exposures described in the 2021 Annual Report.
+While we still consider the Risk Factor "We could be adversely affected if we experience shortages of goods or material price increases from our suppliers, or an inability to access new and improved products and technology" to be a medium level risk, we believe that the Ukraine War has increased both the likelihood and potential impact of the risks and exposures described in the 2021 20-F.

-At the time of this report and unchanged from our assessment in the 2021 Annual Report, we have not identified any risks that could jeopardize our continued existence.
+At the time of this report and unchanged from our assessment in the 2021 20-F, we have not identified any risks that could jeopardize our continued existence.